 An adaptive High Pass Filter cuts unwanted low frequencies, depending on the context (speech, music or noise) of each track.

 Presets and Parallel Processing¶

-The Auphonic Multitrack Processor includes a Parallel Task Queue with configurable CPU, RAM and disk usage.
+The Auphonic Multitrack Processor includes a Parallel Task Queue (multi core processing) with configurable CPU, RAM and disk usage.

-Just drag and drop your tracks into the program window and the multitrack production will be processed in parallel with your current settings.
+Just drag and drop your tracks into the program window and the multitrack production will be processed in parallel (with each track processed on its own core), using your current settings.
 During processing, the progress is shown in the application.

 All your current settings (audio algorithm parameters, parameters of individual tracks, output file options, intros/outros, warnings, hardware settings, etc.) can be saved as Presets.

 Audio Processing Statistics of the master and individual tracks display details about what our algorithms are changing in your files.